OPPO DIGITAL SONICA STREAMING DAC

 The OPPO Sonica DAC is the second streaming DAC I have reviewed and I quickly came to the conclusion that this is how all DACs should be designed.
 The advantage of the streaming DAC over the USB DAC is that it removes the computer from the equation.
 I hear you saying, “but it requires some sort of WiFi device, be it tablet or phone to operate it, which is in fact a computer, so what’s the difference?”
 I’m glad you asked.
 First, there are the limitations of USB, not in bandwidth (though that can be an issue) but in protocol.
 This is especially an issue if you like to listen to DSD and expect to get the advantages that entails.
 You see, USB is spec’d for PCM and does not allow for bit-streaming, which means that you either have to: A. use custom drivers (particularly difficult with Macs) which have their own issues, B. convert the signal to PCM, at which point you have sacrificed whatever sonic advantages DSD might have or C. compress your bitstream into a PCM signal (ala DoP) which requires 30% more bandwidth to accommodate not to mention the extreme processing overhead at both ends required to do this in real time.

 Which brings us to the second issue with using a computer as source; unless you dedicate a computer strictly for use as a music source, and optimize it as such, a computer has a lot going on in the background (not to mention programs you might be running concurrently) which competes with your music software for resources (browsers are especially guilty of this).
-I have a fairly robust desktop computer (3GHz Quad-core with 16GB ram) and still JRiver occasionally ha some hiccups.
-Another issue with computers (at lease of the desktop variety) is portability.
+I have a fairly robust desktop computer (3GHz Quad-core with 16GB ram) and still JRiver occasionally has some hiccups.
+Another issue with computers (at least of the desktop variety) is portability.
 My USB DAC has to stay in the office with my computer which is sub-optimal for listening to music on my sound system which is in a different room.

 All of this is cured by the streaming DAC which can speak to my computer via a DLNA server, or draw files from a NAS (Network-Attached Storage, essentially a hard drive with a built in server), or, my preferred method, an external hard drive can be connected directly to the DAC.